Dave-Evans/exploring_soils/kanopy/README.md

 ## TODO

- - Figure out email capability for password reset
  - Export data function
     - For now, raw dump, but should provide filtering in the future
+ - Extract form to separate template
+ - build in 'Logged in as' to footer
+ - Map view of submissions
+ - Figure out email capability for password reset
  - Change App name
  - Rework names for better consistency
         - groundcoverdoc to greencover_submission
         - urls
- - Map view of submissions

  - Use modal to view images?
  - Model work:
     - County lookup from point